LoaTBaC/rbtm/README.md

 ...
 0   0   1   ...
 ```

 It now reads a blank.
-This particular ruleset has no rules that read a blank, and as there are no more rules to apply, so it stops.
+This particular ruleset has no rules that read a blank, and as there are no more rules to apply, it stops.
 It has no way of knowing the contents of the rest of the tape, so if there were anything beyond the blank, they would never be reached without a rule for them.
 Notice that the bit-inversion rule has lived up to its name; the tape has had each symbol inverted:

 ```
 1   1   0   =>   0   0   1